 Consumers compare various available shipping options before making a purchase.
 They look for a better available deal.
-According to Salesforce, nearly 60% consumers are willing to switch to a competitor with offers quicker, convenient and cheaper shipping.
+Accor Salesforce, nearly 60% consumers are willing to switch to a competitor with offers quicker, more convenient, and cheaper shipping.

-Most retailers still struggle meeting consumer’s expectations for delivering products as promised at the time of sale.
-95% of companies have experienced delays or hinderances in their order fulfillment process.
+Most retailers still struggle to meet consumer's expectations for delivering products as promised at the time of sale 95% of companies have experienced delays or hinderances in their order fulfillment process.
 About 45% faced issues with order picking and handling, while 37% struggled with effective inventory management.

 When done right, here are the main benefits of a digitally transformed supply chain that can differentiate the brand:

-In order to make the deliveries faster, retailers also offer their consumers different shipping options like Buy Online, Pick Up Instore (BOPIS), curb-side delivery or a nearest pick up location.
+In order to make the deliveries faster, retailers also offer their consumers different shipping options like Buy Online, Pick Up Instore (BOPIS), curbside delivery or the nearest pick-up location.

 Retailers are investing in advanced technologies to lower these costs.